givasile/effector/docs/docs/tutorials/01_linear_model.md

 ### Fearure effect interpretation

-There are two subplots in each of the figures above.
-The top subplot is the average feature effect (the typical ALE plot) and the bottom subfigure is the derivative of the effect.
+In each of the figures above, there are two subfigures; the upper subfigure is the average feature effect (the typical ALE plot) and the lower subfigure is the derivative of the effect.
-The top subplot says how much the specific feature _contributes_ to the prediction (like PDP) and the bottom subplot says how much the model's prediction _changes_ given a change in the feature of interest (like d-PDP).
+The upper subfigure shows how much the feature of interest _contributes_ to the prediction (like PDP) while the bottom subplot shows how much a change in the feature of interest _changes_ the prediction (like d-PDP).

-In our example, the top plot shows the feature effect as a line starting at $y=0$ and ending at $y=7$, and the bottom plot confirms that the gradient is constantly $7$.
+For example, for $x_1$ the upper subplot shows a linear effect and the lower subplot confirms that the gradient is constantly $7$.
 `Effector` offers two alternatives for centering the ALE plot.

 <center>